 Hippo Water Roller

-Another product design that focuses on the water problem is the Hippo Water Roller.
-Women and children in developing countries spend an estimated 140 millions hours to collect clean water every day.
-This time is spent walking 2 to 10 km to reach pure water, which may take three to nine hours every day.
-Along with this suffering, carrying water all this distance is causing serious neck spinal damage and injuries.
+The Hippo Water Roller is another product design that focuses on the water problem.
+Women and children in developing countries spend an estimated 140 million hours collecting clean water daily.
+This time is spent walking 2 to 10 km to reach pure water, which may take three to nine hours daily.
+Along with this suffering, carrying water all this distance is causing serious neck, spinal damage and injuries.
 The Hippo Water Roller was created in 1991 by two South Africans, Pettie Petzer and Johan Jonker, who have seen how women and children suffer to get clean water.
 The project was tested as a pilot in 1994 in South Africa and was endorsed by former president Nelson Mandela.

 BoGo Solar Powered Flashlight

-In the field of energy, many houses located in developing countries and rural areas lack access to electricity or stable electricity.
-SunLight Solar developed the BoGo Light as a LED flashlight with built-in solar pens that use the sunlight to charge the flashlight battery and give light for eight continuous hours.
+In the energy field, many houses in developing countries and rural areas lack access to or stable electricity.
+Sunlight Solar developed the BoGo Light as a LED flashlight with built-in solar pens that use sunlight to charge the flashlight battery and give light for eight continuous hours.

 The BoGo light is available in two models: SL-1, which is the traditional flashlight, and the SL-2, which comes with more features like light levels, a printed circuit, an added boost converter, and an additional transistor per LED.
 The business model provided by SunLight Solar encourages consumers to donate BoGo Lights, as they can purchase the flashlight for $39 or donate one for $28.